-The impact of Martin Luther King, Jr. left on American society and politics is immeasurable.
-His efforts to bring equality to all races living in America led to lasting change and hold an important place in all American history curricula.
-As we celebrate the legacy of Dr. King on the third Monday of January every year, it is important to find fresh ways to teach our students about his life, while still integrating the necessary skills for student success.
+The impact of Martin Luther King, Jr. on American society and politics is immeasurable.
+His efforts to bring equality to all races living in America led to lasting change and still hold an important place in all American history curricula.
+As we celebrate the legacy of Dr. King on the third Monday of January every year, it is important to find fresh ways to teach our students about his life, while still incorporating some of the essential reading, writing, and thinking skills students need.

 Let’s look at Dr. King’s most memorable speech with a focus on historical thinking skills.